 For those that have a little more time, it's also possible to get your PADI or SSI scuba license over 5 days.
 Due to the popularity and supply of dive shops, Gili Trawangan is one of the cheapest places in the world to get certified.
 So, if you've been thinking about it, now's the time!

-Out of all the dive shops on Gili Trawangan, I’d recommend Manta Dive Gili T. They are one of the largest and most professional dive shops on the island.
-I’ve also recommended them because they did great work to help out with emergency relief and rebuilding following the earthquake.
+Out of all the dive shops on Gili Trawangan, I'd recommend Manta Dive Gili T. They are one of the largest and most professional dive shops on the island.
+I've also recommended them because they did great work helping out with emergency relief and rebuilding following the earthquake.

 7. Try Not to Get Run Over By a Horse Drawn Carriage

 There are no cars or motorbikes on Gili Trawangan.
 In fact, there are no motorized vehicles at all!
 As a result, most people get around on bikes.
 There are also several horse carts which are known as "Cidomo".

 You'll definitely need to watch out when you're walking or riding around, as they can come screaming around corners unannounced.

 You'll need to use your own judgment on whether you'd want to actually pay for horse riding.
 I decided that I'd prefer not to use them, considering how overworked the horses looked.